OpenDocument technical specification: Versions detection

-To indicate which version of the OpenDocument specification a file complies with, all root elements take an office:version attribute.
-The version number is in the format revision.version (e.g. office:version="1.1").
-The office:version attribute identifies the version of ODF specification that defined the associated element, its schema, its complete content, and its interpretation.
+To indicate which version of the OpenDocument specification a file complies with, all root elements take an office:version attribute (in the format revision.version, such as office:version="1.1"), which identifies the version of ODF specification that defined the associated element, its schema, its complete content, and its interpretation.

 ODF 1.0/1.1

+It is not mandatory to use office:version attribute in ODF 1.0 and ODF 1.1 files, so when an element has office:version omitted, the element is based on ODF 1.0 or 1.1.
 If the file has a version known to an XML processor, it may validate the document.
 Otherwise, it is optional to validate the document, but the document must be well formed.
-It is not mandatory to use office:version attribute in ODF 1.0 and ODF 1.1 files.